rvinas/nnn/README.md

         - `activations.py`: Activation functions that may be used to add nonlinearities to the model.
         - `objectives.py`: Functions to be optimized by adjusting network's parameters.
     - `utils/`: Other utilities.
-        - `plot_boundaries_2d.py`: Function to plot the classification boundaries of a 2d classifier.
+        - `plots.py`: Module with plotting tools.
+It contains a function to plot the classification boundaries of a 2d classifier, among others.
+        - `loss_grid.py`: Computation of the loss grid for a given neural network and objective function
+    - `examples`: Simple instructive examples.
+See examples/README.md
         - `a_greater_than_b.py`: Example demonstrating that a linearly separable dataset can be classified using a neural network without any hidden layer.
-    - `a_equal_to_b.py`: Example demonstrating that a non linearly separable dataset requires at least a hidden layer in order to classify samples correctly.
+        - `a_aprox_b.py`: Example demonstrating that a non linearly separable dataset requires at least a hidden layer in order to classify samples correctly.

 ## Prerequisites